exasol/bucketfs-java/doc/system_requirements.md

 Rationale:

-Files uploaded to Bucket FS are not immediately usable due to internal synchronization mechanisms.
+Files uploaded to BucketFS are not immediately usable due to internal synchronization mechanisms.
 For integration tests it is necessary that integrators can rely on the file to be available in a bucket before running tests that depend on it.

 Covers: